Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 6. Is 5000K or 6000K brighter?

 Technically, they have similar brightness (lumens), but our eyes perceive them differently.
-5000K (Daylight) is the industry standard for workshops—it is pure white and comfortable.
+5000K (Daylight) is the industry standard—it is pure white and comfortable.
 6000K has a blue tint; while it looks "glaringly" bright, it can cause more eye strain, distort colors, and is generally not recommended for professional workspaces.
 We recommend 5000K for detailed work and 4000K for livestock comfort.

 7. How to choose LED lights for dairy barns?